SiliconLabs/bluetooth_applications/bluetooth_movement_detection/README.md

 #### Initialization ####

-Application initialization function is invoked from the *app_init()* function at startup.
+The application initialization function is invoked from the *app_init()* function at startup.
 The initialization can be divided into phases as follows:

 - Initialization Phase 1 - General